Storyyeller/Krakatau/README.md

     python Krakatau/decompile.py -out temp difficult_jars/issue133/sample.jar -nauto -path jres/jrt9.jar -path merged.jar -path merged2.jar -path merged3.jar

 The `-out` option controls the output location.
 If it ends in `.jar` or `.zip`, the output will be placed in a single zipfile at that location.
+If it ends with `.java`, output will be written to that file.
 Otherwise, it will be treated as a directory name and the output will be placed in individual files under that directory.

 The `-path` option is used to pass the location of any library jars that the decompiled classes reference (see above).
 You can also pass multiple paths at once as a semicolon separated list.